 - Religiosity and the History of Ideas

-In addition, students in the EACLS graduate program may also participate in the interdepartmental Ph.D. emphasis in Translation Studies and the interdepartmental Ph.D. emphasis in Environment and Society.
+In addition, students in the EALCS graduate program may also participate in the interdepartmental Ph.D. emphasis in Translation Studies and the interdepartmental Ph.D. emphasis in Environment and Society.

 All students will complete coursework in East Asian cultural studies (involving one or more East Asian countries).
 For course listings, see the Course Catalog.
 For a detailed description of the graduate program, see the Graduate Handbook.
 To read about our current students’ research, see the Graduate Students page.